OmarFaruq947/Think-In-A-TypeScript/README.md

 }
 ```

-9. Null & Undefined: null & undefined is a primitive types. it is a very important and confusing topics of javaScript.
+9. Null & Undefined:it is special type of typeScript. null & undefined is a primitive types. it is a very important and confusing topics of javaScript.

 ```js
 let u: undefined = undefined;
 let n: null = null;
 ```

-10. Never: The never type represents values that never occur.
+10. Never:it is special type of typeScript.
+The never type represents values that never occur.
 For example, a function that always throws an exception or never returns.

 ```js
 function error(message: string): never {